swdayu/howtos/android/auto/uiautomator.md

 String getLauncherPackageName()
 > retrieve default launcher package name
-> Launcher - the default running application after press HOME button
+> Launcher - the default application that running after press HOME button

 R wait(SearchCondition<R> condition, long timeout)
 > wait for given condition to be met, timeout is the maximum amount of time to wait in ms